TeMeta/sas-appfitter/README.md

 ## Flat File Simulation (ffs)
-This repository introduces Flat File Simulatoin, a standalone local prototyping environment.
+This repository introduces Flat File Simulation, a standalone local prototyping environment.
-Flat File Simulator allows you to develop application prototypes free of dependencies on IT and various software licenses.
+Flat File Simulator allows you to develop application prototypes free of dependencies on IT and various software licenses, while using the same sas-appfitter generic interface functions so that any code you write will be portable to other environments when the time comes to scale up.

+The 'flat files' are SAS datasets serialised to, and deserialised from, JSON files stored locally.
+Variations are used for simulating a client-server connection (inspired by [H54S](https://github.com/Boemska/h54s)) and writing to a persistent datastore (inspired by [Pickle](https://github.com/python/cpython/blob/3.7/Lib/pickle.py))

 Select the ffs family of adapters if you are developing a prototype
 1. No dependencies on SAS licenses beyond SAS BASE 9.4
 2. No need to set up a webserver or database - uses local files instead to simulate the same functionality
 3. Uses the appfitter interface so that other functionality can easily be plugged in later

-The 'flat files' are SAS datasets serialised to, and deserialised from, JSON files stored locally.
-Variations are used for simulating a client-server connection (inspired by [H54S](https://github.com/Boemska/h54s)) and writing to a persistent datastore (inspired by [Pickle](https://github.com/python/cpython/blob/3.7/Lib/pickle.py))

 ## Licensing